[Photo: Michael Paine at Dallas Police Headquarters.]

 As Ruth drove away, LHO told Ruth that he was going to Houston to seek work there.
 Marina lived with Ruth for about one week before Lee called up on October 4, 1963 to announce that he was now in Dallas, having failed to find work.
 (As Marina later testified, LHO never went to Houston as he claimed, but secretly to Mexico City – not to seek work but to pursue a political agenda – which also fizzled for him.)

-This is important –nearly every weekend starting in October 1963 until the weekend of the JFK assassination, Michael Paine had a direct contact with LHO.
-Actually, Michael and spoke often, as we will hear from Michael himself.
+This is important – nearly every weekend starting in early October 1963 until the weekend of the JFK assassination, Michael Paine had a direct contact with LHO.
+Actually, Michael and LHO spoke often, as we will hear from Michael himself.
 For example, Michael wanted to know how much LHO was earning at TSBD, because he knew that his own mother-in-law was coming to live with Ruth in only four more months, and the Oswalds needed to be out of the house by then.

 Although LHO never mentioned the FBI to Michael, still Michael knew that LHO despised the FBI by his reactions after James Hosty had come to Ruth’s house.
 Michael also saw that LHO never spent a nickel of his own money – LHO never gave Ruth any money for anything – including all the meals that he ate at Ruth’s place during those weekends.
 Michael knew what LHO had for breakfast, lunch, and dinner at Ruth’s home.
-Nor did LHO give Marina any money during this period.
+He knew that LHO never give Marina any money during this period.

 Also, since some of Michael’s mail still came to his Irving address, the Paines would need to sort out their mail from Lee Oswald’s.
 That’s how Michael knew that LHO received The Daily Worker newspaper and The Militant newspaper through the mail.
 Michael and LHO would have discussions about these periodicals.
 For example: